Top Ten Takeaways: The American Rescue Plan Act of 2021

 The bill also temporarily eliminates co-pays and other cost sharing for individuals who have or will receive VA healthcare between April 6, 2020 and September 30, 2021.
 Reimbursements are authorized for those who already paid a co-pay during this time.

 The law also provides roughly $15 billion to execute these and other provisions including those related to VA claims and appeals, VA healthcare services, VA supply chain modernization, state home facilities, and an emergency VA employee leave fund.

-The bill also requires any student loan debt forgiveness that passes between December 31, 2020 and January 1, 2026 be considered tax-free.
+10. Student Loan Forgiveness is Now Tax-Free – The bill also requires any student loan debt forgiveness that passes between December 31, 2020 and January 1, 2026 be considered tax-free.
 Previously, any forgiveness student loan debt was treated as taxable income.